Driving licence info

 • Patient, professional instructors

-• Good organisation & fixed contacts
+• Good organisation & consistent contacts

-• Good learning system
+• A good learning system

-Why not the cheapest option?
+Why not choose only the cheapest price?

-• Important: quality instead of “bargains”
+• Important: transparency instead of surprises

 • Training also in foreign languages

-What should you test?
+What should you check?

-• Watch a theory lesson
+• Attend a theory lesson

-• Check vehicles & rooms
+• Look at vehicles & facilities

 • Ask questions – get clear answers